milostomic/implementation-guides/netverify/netverify-web-v4.md

 ---
 ## Supported environments

-Jumio offers guaranteed support for Netverify on the following browsers and the latest major version of each operating system.
+Jumio offers guaranteed support for ID Verification on the following browsers and the latest major version of each operating system.